analytixncs/naviga-analytics-docs/docs/informer/informer-mappings.md

 You are able to do this, but you must be aware that the Invoice Ids are stored differently for Flexible and Performance campaigns.

 - [Flexible](#flexible-campaign-invoice-fields) (Campaign Type = "F") - AD Internet Campaigns INVOICE.ID <28> - This is a MV (Multi Valued) field, hence, there can be multiple invoices for every campaign.
 The Invoices align with the Billing Schedule.
 - [Performance](#performance-campaign-invoice-fields) (Campaign Type = "M") - AD Internet Orders MONTH.INVOICE.ID <80> - In a performance campaign the invoices will align with the Order Lines.
-There can be multiple line on a single invoice depending on your settings in Naviga Ad.
+There can be multiple order line on a single invoice depending on your settings in Naviga Ad.